AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 ![](assets/nested-learning-path.png)

+*Add a Learning Path inside a Learning Path*

 ## Learning Path Settings

 In the Settings section, you can add the pre-requisites and the Job Aids that a learner must take before starting the Learning Path.
 You can also add resources that are helpful to the learner.

 ![](assets/learing-path-settings.png)

+*Change settings of a Learning Path*

 ## Instances